Staffing the Nonprofit Workplace: Steer Clear of Pitfalls and Take the High Road

-The Center team is also available to conduct a comprehensive risk assessment of a nonprofit’s employment practices or to assist with the development of specific policies and procedures.
+We are also available to conduct a comprehensive risk assessment of a nonprofit’s employment practices or to assist with the development of specific policies and procedures.

-Typical employment-focused consulting engagements include include:
+Typical employment-focused consulting engagements include:

 - Support and assistance for boards of directors engaged in performance evaluation and compensation reviews for CEOs

 - Assistance with the development of specific personnel policies

 - Support identifying and vetting candidates for a risk professional role

 - Assistance with the development of job descriptions and other screening tools

 - Development or review of employee screening procedures, including disqualifying criteria for background checks

 - Review of discipline and termination procedures